jyundt/oval/README.md

 For real deployments, use a real application server (like uwsgi).

+## Releasing

+### New features
+Any new feature or bugfix should have a corresponding PR (and hopefully a GH Issue).
+PRs with multiple commits should be squashed prior to merging.
+One feature/bugfix = one PR = one commit if possible.

+### SemVer-ish
+Releases will attempt to follow [semantic versioning](http://semver.org/).
+However, historically release have been pretty capriciously numbered.
+Use your best judgment when labelling a new release

+### Cutting a release
+Ready to cut a new release?
+If so, follow these steps:
+* Verify all desired changes have been merged into `master`
+* Open a PR to merge `master` to `release`
+* Once PR is approved and `release` has been updated, create and push a new git tag with the release version number
+* Merge `release` back to `master` to verify `master` is up to date

 ## Provide feedback!
 Any and all feedback would be greatly appreciated.